Optimizing the Value Chain with an Integration Platform

-The Value Chain of an organization offers a framework for how to curb inefficiencies and boost process optimization across each area of a business.
+The Value Chain of an organization offers a framework for how to curb inefficiencies and boost process optimization across each area of an organization.
 However, with digital transformation starting to virtually define business automation, this translates to organizations implementing various SaaS solutions or cloud apps at every touchpoint of a business’s Value Chain.
-Yet, to get these disparate software solutions to work together and streamline business processes, most modern businesses are resorting to a next-gen solution called the iPaaS (integration Platform as a Service).
-The Alumio integration platform (iPaaS) is a next-gen middleware solution that enables businesses to integrate new software and technology with seamless data exchange and workflow automation, redefining Value Chain optimization.
+Yet, to get these disparate software solutions to work together and streamline processes, most modern businesses are resorting to a next-gen solution called the iPaaS (integration Platform as a Service).
+The Alumio integration platform (iPaaS) is a next-gen middleware solution that helps integrate new software and technology with seamless data exchange and workflow automation, redefining Value Chain optimization.

 Evolving from physical automations to digitally powered automations

 If there is an effective, step-by-step model that categorizes all the various business processes that go into creating and delivering value with a product or service, it is the “Value Chain”.
 Proposed by Michael Porter in his 1985 book, “Competitive Advantage: Creating and Sustaining Superior Performance”, the framework essentially consists of five primary activities and four support activities, namely:

 Primary activities - inbound logistics, operations, outbound logistics, marketing and sales, and customer service.
 Essentially, everything that ensures a product or service is delivered successfully.

 Support activities - procurement, technology development, human resource management, and infrastructure.
 In other words, everything that ensures all the primary activities are able to function effectively.

 By encompassing all these areas for business development, the Value Chain helps organizations optimize their overall efficiency and maximize value while minimizing cost.
 Most importantly, it gives businesses a clear overview of all the areas they need to employ, improve, supply, and enhance with technology and automations.